jwebb68/c-interfaces/README.rst

 The interface ptrs from query_interface are returned via void **, which is nasty. as such, the interface ptrs lose const-ness. typeness is still needed to call functions, so you're forced to preserve that aspect of it.
+Even using a Result struct would still leave you with a void *, requiring casting.
+(Oh for templates/generics and link-time optimisation (code deduping)).